Purcell Trench manufacturing company

 The future of fees?

-If a wonderful, progressive, freedom loving place like British Columbia can do this, so can Idaho, or Washington, or any other political unit, anywhere.
+If a wonderful, progressive, freedom loving place like British Columbia can do this so can Idaho, or Washington, or any other political unit, anywhere.
 If it can be done for fish, why not river running, why not the best Wilderness areas, trails, parks, lakes, picnic areas?
 Why not libraries?
 If $20/day doesn’t weed out the undesirables, how about $100/day?
+The latest federal lands fee effort is to increase National Park fees to reduce crowding.
+To find a proper fee the government looked at fee costs at private tourist facilities, such as Disneyland.
+It is obvious where this is going.
+The most popular public landscapes will become tourist facilities for the upper classes of the world.

 Some fee advocates argue fees facilitate public/private partnerships, and that's a good thing.